MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide ch10 - ch18.md

 13. Loading Data into Storage
 14. Networking in the Cloud: VPC and VPN
 15. Networking in the Cloud: DNS, Load Balancing, and IP addresses
+16. Deploying Applications with Cloud Launcher and Deployment Manager

 ## 10. Computing with Cloud Functions